OpenREM Release Notes version 0.6.0¶

 DICOM Store Service Class Provider¶

 OpenREM can now act as the DICOM Store service, allowing direct sending of DICOM objects from modalities to OpenREM without needing to use Conquest or any other DICOM Store SCP.
 This feature is a preview as it hasn’t been extensively tested, but it is expected to work.
-For more information, please see DICOM Store and QR.
+For more information, please see Direct from modalities.

 Exports for openSkin¶